mbforbes/dotfiles/README.md

 ## Setup

-This was in a file but I forgot about it so here it is now yaaaayyy
+This was in a file but I forgot about it so here it is now yaaaayyy.
+Also note this was somewhat outdated when I did it on macOS---did some updates, but honestly, setting up a mac is fun and rare enough, whatever.

 ```bash
 #